resolritter/library/readme.md

 # How testing is done <a name="how-testing-is-done"></a>

-The [Server integration tests](#server-integration-tests) had a list of all the Linux utilities needed.
+The [Server integration tests](#server-integration-tests) section had a list of all the Linux utilities needed.
 How does it all come together?

 It starts from the Bash script, `run.sh`.
 A command may have dependencies ([example](https://github.com/resolritter/library/blob/53d7c0bf9aa5ba5f521dc7fb3ce9ecde2dcf6646/run.sh#L97)); for instance, when logging is enabled, the logging folder has to be created before the program is run - that's just how the libraries work.
 The Bash script therefore serves as a wrapper and general way to configure and set up all the programs it can run.

-Integration tests need both a clean database and a fresh server instance in order to run.
-Accordingly, both need open ports to bind to, which is where `ss` comes in handy for figuring out which ports are currently in use.
+Integration tests need both a clean database and a fresh server instance in order to run; accordingly, both need processes need open ports to bind to, which is where `ss` comes in handy for figuring out which ports are currently in use.

 For the database, a dockerized PostgreSQL instance is spawned especifically for tests with `run.sh test_db`.
 It's useful to have this dedicated container in order to avoid accumulating test databases in the actual work instance, plus it also means that the volume can be completely discarded when the container is finished.
 The port being used will be written to `$TEST_DB_PORT_FILE`, a file which will be automatically read when the tests are ran.
 The databases used for integration tests will, therefore, all be created in this specific container.